leontoeides/google_maps/README.md

 		[crates.io](https://crates.io/crates/google_maps) for the latest
 		version number.

-	* Add `rust_decimal_macros = "1.14"` for access to the dec! macro.
-This
+	* Optionally, add `rust_decimal = "1"` and `rust_decimal_macros = "1"`
-		macro is used to define decimal numbers in your program.
-This is useful for defining latitudes and longitudes.
+		for access to the dec! macro.
+This macro can be used to define decimal numbers in your program.
+This is useful for hard-coding latitudes and longitudes in your code.

 * The full documentation is available at [docs.rs](https://docs.rs/google_maps/)